akashbinu699/signapse/README.md

 - Infrastructure & cloud skills
 - Ability to improve existing (poor) code

+Signapse belives strongly in using the best tools for the job.
+In the spirit of that belief, we are happy for you to use AI where appropriate.

 ## Tasks

 ### 1. Run the Model Locally